-- Identify opportunities to increase walkability and connectivity through possible street and pedestrian connections between neighborhoods. - Promote property upkeep and maintenance through effective code compliance and the Duluth N.O.W. program. - Maintain a high level of owner occupancy. - Explore policy changes that are aligned with the ARC's Lifelong Communities Initiative that would support "aging in place" and improved pedestrian connectivity. - Continue streetscape and infrastructure improvements in aging developments.
-Prioritize the expansion of sewer lines into under-served neighborhoods. - Explore climate resiliency measures to retrofit existing neighborhoods with open space, pocket parks, and green infrastructure.
+- Identify opportunities to increase walkability and connectivity through possible street and pedestrian connections between neighborhoods. - Promote property upkeep and maintenance through effective code compliance and the Duluth N.O.W. program. - Maintain a high level of owner occupancy. - Explore policy changes that are aligned with the ARC's Lifelong Communities Initiative that would support "aging in place" through accessory dwelling units and improved pedestrian connectivity. - Continue streetscape and infrastructure improvements in aging developments.

+Prioritize the expansion of sewer lines into under-served neighborhoods.